December 15, 2025

 Introducing Multi Touch Attribution in Source: First Touch, Position Based, and Time Decay Models

-Up until now Source used First Touch Attribution to calculate attribution.
-This means when a person visits your site via social media, and then again via search to convert, then all of the credit as attributed to Social Media (the first touch).
+Source used First Touch attribution to calculate performance.
+This means when a person visits your site via social media, and then again via search to convert, then all of the credit as attributed to Social Media.

 How does it work?

-In practice, there were two fun challenges while building this - determining the session (the touch), and handling aggregate data from Ad APIs.
+There were two interesting challenges while building this - determining a session (the touch), and handling aggregate data where we don’t have exact attribution.

 Say someone visits your site via paid channel, finds your blog interesting, and clicks through a few articles.
 That entire session will be attributed to the paid channel as one touch.
 If they close their browser and come back for a few more articles, that’s another touch.